benkiefer/open/README.md

 ##Open

 A tiny version of Macs open.
-Put it on your path, and you're good to go.
+[Download It][https://github.com/benkiefer/open/releases/tag/0.0.1], put it on your path, and you're good to go.

 ###Usage